Photo of an ancient cryptographic device, looking a bit like a steam-punk calculator.

 This document describes the BBS Signature scheme, a secure, multi- message digital signature protocol, supporting proving knowledge of a signature while selectively disclosing any subset of the signed messages.
 Concretely, the scheme allows for signing multiple messages whilst producing a single, constant size, digital signature.
 Additionally, the possessor of a BBS signatures is able to create zero-knowledge, proofs-of-knowledge of a signature, while selectively disclosing subsets of the signed messages.
 Being zero-knowledge, the BBS proofs do not reveal any information about the undisclosed messages or the signature it self, while at the same time, guarantying the authenticity and integrity of the disclosed messages.

-This benchmark is based on the Zenroom open-source implementation of BBS+ which is written in C and is verified to correctly match vectors found in appendix J.9.1 of the BBS+ draft.
+This benchmark is based on the Zenroom open-source implementation of BBS which is written in C and is verified to correctly match vectors found in appendix J.9.1 of the BBS draft version 06.
 The source code written to perform these benchmarks is found in the test/benchmark/bbs folder shipped inside the Zenroom source code.

 Zenroom - No-code Cryptographic virtual machine